veralizeth/raspi-temp-hum-api/README.md

 ## AWS SQS Java SDK:

 Inside of [SQS utils](https://github.com/veralizeth/raspi-temp-hum-api/blob/master/src/main/java/com/tempo/tempehum/accessingdatapostgres/utils/SQSUtil.java) you can see the configurations to read the messages from SQS and save it to the database.

+## API Endpoints

+This API supports many users, each of which may have many devices.

+### Devices

+- **Retrieve list of all Devices:** GET http://ec2-3-15-31-145.us-east-2.compute.amazonaws.com:8080/api/devices

+### Temperature

+For this particular project, we have Tempo as a device name:

+- **Retrieve list of all temperatures:** GET http://ec2-3-15-31-145.us-east-2.compute.amazonaws.com:8080/api/Tempo/temperature
+  - accepted params:
+   - deviceName(string)

+- **Retrieve list of all temperatures by specific date:** GET http://ec2-3-15-31-145.us-east-2.compute.amazonaws.com:8080/api/temperature
+ - required params:
+    - timeStampStart(string)
+    - timeStampEnd(string)

+### Humidity

+For this particular project, we have Tempo as a device name:

+- **Retrieve list of all Humidities :** GET http://ec2-3-15-31-145.us-east-2.compute.amazonaws.com:8080/api/Tempo/humidity
+  - accepted params:
+   - deviceName(string)

+- **Retrieve list of all Humidities by start and end date:** GET http://ec2-3-15-31-145.us-east-2.compute.amazonaws.com:8080/api/humidity"
+ - required params:
+    - timeStampStart(string)
+    - timeStampEnd(string)
+ - Date format example:
+    - timeStampStart("2020-07-22T03:38:45.724Z")
+    - timeStampEnd("2020-07-22T03:40:47.724Z")